 Water managers from the Scheduling Parties formulate water storage and release schedules to suit their operational needs.
-The Administrator integrates the schedules into an operating plan for Truckee River reservoirs to satisfy the exercise of water rights and provide mandated minimum streamflows.
-The California Guidelines and Scheduling Requests are considered and incorporated whenever feasible.
+The TROA Administrator integrates these schedules into an operating plan for the Truckee River reservoirs to satisfy the exercise of water rights and provide mandated minimum streamflows.
+The California Guidelines and scheduling requests are considered and incorporated whenever feasible.